nucleosynthesis/work-tools/hinv-tools/QCDEstimate/README.md

 **NOTE** - For the MTR regions, the current version of the analysis uses the option `--function 1`, but it could be good to check the difference this gives to `--function 2` which I think is better motivated.

+**NOTE** - For 2018, we know the MC background in all regions is lower than data by around 15%.
+You should correct for this by adding the option `--background_scale_factor=0.85` for the 2018 regions.

 # Outputs

 The code (following the above) will output the following